cxr00/cxr/cxr/sociomathematics/sociomathematics.md

 This is where a huge problem starts: We don't know how to read number words, especially ones that are that big.
 We divide numbers into *implicitly base one-thousand* digits[^3], then struggle to determine whether a number is in the quadrillions or quintillions.
 Our modes of analysis revolve around considering them quantities, and so we at least *try* to.
 But because numbers vary so wildly in connotation, it is safe to assume that *every individual attaches a distinct emotional representation to their interpretation of any decontextualised number*.

-## Indicators and Indications <a name="indicators"></a>

-An indicator is any action or event which occurs in the context of society.
-Stopping to tie your shoes, turning around to look at a noise, a car driving by as you sit in the grass; all of these are indicators.

-Indicators have a specific, seemingly-predetermined consequence for every individual which observes it, and no two perceptions of an indicator are the same.
-After all, each individual perceives them in the context of their material, social, and spiritual conditions, not to mention the interpreting brains occupy completely different physical space.

-Indicators can be perceived in two ways, sometimes both simultaneously: They can be perceived by an individual which is capable of sensing its physical symptoms, such as seeing a flashing light or smelling food that is cooking; or they can be perceived by a collective which is attached to the indicating party when no other observer is present, such as through a CCTV camera or by a content-generating algorithm.

-An indication is *an indicator given expressly to communicate intent to interact as a collective form*.
-Indications are a powerful colloquialative force whose expression sets the stage for *extant reification* of institutions and the crystallisation and recrystallisation of norms, *including sociomathematical ones*.

-### Reifications <a name="reifications"></a>

-A reification is the primary output of a sociomathematical team.
-It reinforces the institutions which it is present within when related indicators are executed by the colloquialist.

 ## Colloquiality <a name="colloquiality"></a>

 One important term which needs to be expanded for purposes of this discussion is *colloquial*.
 For purposes of analysis, here is a set of extended words which provide greater flexibility to the notion of *colloquiality*: